j-1git/flirone-v4l2/README.md

 * `/dev/video1`: the raw thermal image stream encoded as a RGB image with the 16 bit gray scale encoded in B (MSB) and G (LSB) bytes;
 * `/dev/video2`: the visible camera;
-* `/dev/video3`: the thermal image with the thermal values rescaled to 8 bit gray scaleand colored with a 256 colors palette
+* `/dev/video3`: the thermal image with the thermal values rescaled to 8 bit gray scaled and colored with a 256 colors palette

 ## Dependencies